 It implies causal or legal responsibility.
 The P14.1 in the role of property of the property specifies the nature of an Actor’s participation.

 Examples:

-The painting of the Sistine Chapel (E7) carried out by Michaelangelo Buonaroti (E21) in the role of master craftsman (E55).
+The painting of the Sistine Chapel (E7) carried out by Michelangelo Buonaroti (E21) in the role of master craftsman (E55).
 (Goldscheider, 1953)

 In First Order Logic: